chung-leong/react-seq/examples/transition/README.md

       } else ...
 ```

+This screen has two buttons.
+We have to await two possible promises: `charlie` or `delta`.
+The promise fulfillment
+value will be either `{ charlie: ... }` or `{ delta: ... }`.
+If it's the former, then we go to the Charlie section:

 ```js
       } else if (route.screen === 'charlie') {
         const { ScreenCharlie, ThirdTimeNotTheCharm } = await import('./screens/ScreenCharlie.js');